 Triangular shaped buildings are both interesting and challenging.
-From a design perspective, it isn’t the most ideal form to work with (acute angles and all) and we were tasked with figuring out a solution to create functional residential units and common areas throughout.
+It isn’t an ideal form to work with (acute angles and all) from a design perspective.
+We were tasked with figuring out a solution to create functional residential units and common areas throughout.

-To achieve this, we carved out an irregular corridor space in the least desirable area of the second floor with the remaining space parceled out to the studio and one-bedroom residential units.
+To achieve this, we carved out an irregular corridor space in the second floor’s least desirable area, with the remaining space parceled out to the studio and one-bedroom residential units.
 This approach yields twenty dwelling units with a private lobby entrance off of Milwaukee Avenue.
 The first floor will house five retail spaces with the salvaged bank vaults intact, and the existing, inefficient windows will be replaced with new storefront glazing.